2020 Highlight: Transformative Research Technologies for the Detection and Diagnosis of Plant and Animal Diseases

 Applications must be between 6 and 18 months duration and are not expected to exceed £150,000 (£187,000 100% full economic costing).

 Further information is available in the FAQs and the ‘Call Guidance’ document (see downloads).
-For any enquiries, please see below for contact details.
+For any enquiries, please see contact details.

 Please note: we anticipate that the 2020 TRDF call may receive a high level of interest.
 Prospective applicants are invited to consider carefully whether their application is within the remit and scope of the call and should clearly articulate how the proposed project addresses the scope of the call.
 If in doubt, applicants are advised to contact the office to discuss their proposed project.

-Standard eligibility criteria, as set out in the UKRI-BBSRC Grants Guide (PDF, 374KB) Section 3, apply.
+Standard eligibility criteria, as set out in the UKRI-BBSRC Grants Guide Section 3, apply.
 Applications from organisations and/or individuals that are not eligible will be rejected without reference to peer review.

 Further information is available in the UKRI eligibility guidance.